 And our reluctance to let go and accept things as they are is the root of our problems.

 Of course, we don’t want to feel this way, so we try to avoid what we’re going through.
-We distract ourselves with alcohol or TV or social media or whatever, which only makes matters worse.
+We distract ourselves with alcohol or YouTube or social media or whatever, which only makes matters worse.

-- You are angered or agitated by your circumstances. — Being calm is a superpower that allows your mind to find solutions.
+- You are constantly angered or agitated by your circumstances. — Being calm is a superpower that allows your mind to find solutions.
 Calmness is also a mental state of trust.
 Instead of overthinking or overreacting, you just surrender for a moment and allow yourself to breathe, which instantly gives you the upper hand in tough situations.

 - You feel the desire to revisit an old negative habit or situation. — Be firm about your decisions today.
 Don’t crawl back to old habits and situations that weren’t helping you grow.
 Just keep reminding yourself why you decided to move forward.
 Stay strong and positive about what’s to come by being consistent with what you know in your heart is right.

 - You are always short on time for your priorities. — If it entertains you now but will hurt you someday, it’s a distraction.
 Don’t settle.
 Don’t exchange what you want most for what you kind of want at the moment.
 Study your habits and rituals.
 Figure out where your time goes, and remove distractions.
 It’s time to focus on what matters.